Shidacea/Shipectral/README.md

 ## Prerequisites

-* Crystal (needs to be in the path environment variable for Windows)
+* Crystal
 * Ruby
 * Rake
 * Bison
+* Git
 * Libraries needed for SFML (mostly Ubuntu, see the SFML documentation for more information)

+All of these programs need to be in the path environment variable for Windows to work properly.

 ## Building